Director of Research

 Elizabeth is also involved in the development of the Global Futures Intelligence System (GFIS), updating the 15 Global Challenges facing humanity, and design and implementation of early warning systems for policymakers.
 She also cooperates with Ted Gordon on Real-Time Delphi applications, and computing the annual State of the Future Index.

 Elizabeth has been a speaker at several conferences in North America, Europe, and Africa, and is involved in committees and forums addressing issues related to S&T, environment, security, international regulations, ontology, and knowledge management.

 She has a vast international experience, having lived and worked in several countries, including the USA, Canada, Romania, and Hungary.
 Previous experience and positions include: analyst-programmer (implementing the use of fuzzy logic in computer-assisted modeling; development of analytic packages for use in statistics and planning; operational research; and system architecture development and programming); and foreign trade and international relations.

-Elizabeth is a member of several professional associations, including: World Futures Studies Federation, Global Futures Forum, World Future Society, European Regional Foresight College, Millennia 2015, and Foresight Canada.
+Elizabeth is a member of several professional associations, including: World Futures Studies Federation, Global Futures Forum, World Future Society, Foresight Europe Network, Millennia 2015, and Foresight Canada.
 She is a graduate of the Romanian Academy of Economic Studies (Bucharest), Faculty of Economic Planning and Cybernetics (1982).